 - Phone: (702) 632-6450

 Hussong’s Cantina is named as the home of the original margarita.
-The story goes that a bartender at the original location found the drink by mixing equal parts of Tequila, lime, and Damiana.
+The story goes that a bartender at the original location found the drink by mixing equal parts of tequila, lime, and Damiana.
 The drink was then offered to Margarita Henkel, the daughter of the German Ambassador to Mexico.
 The drink became popular due to the fair lady’s initial impressions and the name margarita.

-It was established in 1892 back in Ensenada, where it was famous for being ‘the bar that built a town.
+It was established in 1892 back in Ensenada, where it was famous for being “the bar that built a town.”
 It was a place that was famously visited by movie stars, gunslingers, and revolutionaries.
 Over the years, the owners have opened multiple locations, one of which is at Mandalay Bay.

-The menu has the original margarita, which is made of Sauza Blue Reposado Tequila, Agave Nectar, and freshly squeezed lime juice.
-You will also find specialty tacos like the Baja shrimp with beer battered shrimp, corn tortillas, cabbage mix, pickled red onions, and micro greens.
+The menu has the Original Margarita, which is made of Sauza Blue Reposado Tequila, agave nectar, and freshly squeezed lime juice.
+You will also find specialty tacos like the Baja shrimp with beer-battered shrimp, corn tortillas, cabbage mix, pickled red onions, and micro greens.

-6. Casa Don Juan
+8. Casa Don Juan

-- Address: 1204 S Main St, Las Vegas, Downtown
+- Address: 1204 S Main St, Las Vegas, NV 89104

 - Website menu: Casa Don Juan

-- Phone: (702) 832-4498
+- Phone: (702) 384-8070

 Casa Don Juan is located in Downtown Las Vegas, where the city’s cultural hub exists.
-This authentic setting is complimented by the excellent customer relations that Casa Don Juan is known for and the speed of service and consistency in delivering great fresh Mexican foods.
+This authentic setting is complemented by the excellent customer relations that Casa Don Juan is known for and the speed of service and consistency in delivering great fresh Mexican foods.

-- Hours: Sunday to Thursday 11:30 am to 10 pm, Friday to Saturday from 11:30 am to 11 pm
+- Hours: Sunday to Thursday from 10 am to 2 am; Friday and Saturday from 10 am to 4 am at the Las Vegas Boulevard location

-- Website menu: Casa Calavera
+- Website menu: Tacos El Gordo

-- Phone: (702) 522-8000
+- Phone: (702) 331-1160

-8. Chayo Mexican Kitchen + Tequila Bar
+10. Chayo Mexican Kitchen + Tequila Bar

 - Website menu: Chayo Mexican